Los Angeles Chargers: Season-by-season record

 The table below shows the five most recent NFL regular season records along with their respective finish in the NFL playoffs.
-The Los Angeles Chargers appeared in the postseason in one of the five last seasons, which happened in 2018 that resulted in a Divisional loss to the Patriots.
+The Los Angeles Chargers appeared in the postseason twice in the five last seasons.
 Recent notable honors with current members of the Los Angeles Chargers include NFL Rookie of the Year in 2016 for Joey Bosa (Defensive) and in 2020 for Justin Herbert (Offensive) along with NFL Comeback Player of the Year for Keenan Allen in 2017.